 Jane Shadel Spillman joined the Museum in 1965 and in 1978 became the Museum’s curator of American glass.
-Spillman has published numerous articles and books, including European Glass Furnishings for...
+She retired from this position in April 2013.
+Spillman has published numerous articles and...

 Roses have been domesticated for many centuries, and they exist in thousands of varieties.
 Gardeners have been fascinated by this beautiful flower since antiquity.
 Roses were known in ancient India, were mentioned by Confucius in China, and were found by Columbus in the New World.
 Poets and artists have celebrated the rose since the Middle Ages.
 No other flower has inspired so much poetry.
 In civilizations around the world, this colorful blossom has had symbolic value in alchemy, in religion, and in politics.
 It has represented youth, beauty, innocence and purity, erotic love and passion, blood and war.
 A wilting rose might symbolize the transience of life while a rosebud might signify life yet to come.
 Both red and white roses have been associated with the Virgin Mary for centuries.
 Rose water has been used for perfume and for flavoring.
 In both realistic and stylized representations, the rose has been used to decorate glasses for hundreds of years.